Rocky landscape on the west coast of the Oga Peninsula ©Oganavi

 Osanbashi Pier: A stone bridge created by the power of nature

-In the southern west coast of the Oga Peninsula, in the area known as the West Coast Area, there are well-known strange rock formations called "Osanbashi Pier" and "Butaijima Island."
+In the southern part of the west coast of the Oga Peninsula, in an area known as the West Coast area,"Osanbashi"and"Butaijima."there are well-known unusual rock formations called

 Osanbashi Pier